eda-ricercatore/admin-notes/skill-set/skill-set-1.md

-+ Familiarity with configuration management software such as Puppet, Chef, Ansible, or Salt.
-+ Experience with CNCF technologies and cloud computing at scale.
 + skill set:
 	- Experience in the following areas: TLS, SSO, SAML, OAuth2, Kerberos, LDAP
 	- Familiar with concepts of big data- Hadoop, Spark, Kafka, NoSql